 Article 8: Meetings of the Council

-- The Council shall normally meet at least twice in a calendar year, in a location to be decided each time by the Council.
+- The Council shall normally hold a meeting at least once in a calendar year.

 - At a Council Meeting the quorum shall be five, at least two of whom shall be Officers of the Federation, with a minimum representation of four member clubs.

 - Each Member Society shall pay to the Federation an annual subscription which shall fall due on 1 August.
 Subscription will be a flat rate, to be determined by the Council at each AGM, in the currency of the member Society.
 The initial subscription shall be ten pounds.

 - The first annual subscription shall become due upon acceptance by the Council of an Astronomical Society as a Member of the Federation and shall be paid within eight weeks of receipt by the Society of written notice of acceptance.

 - A Member Society failing to pay annual subscription by the date of the following AGM shall have their membership of the Federation terminated.